FACTBOX-Soccer-World Cup 2022 knockout stage: which teams will qualify? | Sports-Games

 William Hill odds to win tournament: 15-2 William Hill odds to win against Senegal: 1-2

-FRANCE Another favourite to win the tournament, reigning champions France delivered on expectations and became the first team to qualify for the Round of 16 with consecutive wins against Australia and Denmark.
+FRANCE Another favourite to win the tournament, reigning champions France delivered on expectations and became the first team to qualify for the last 16 in Group D with consecutive wins over Australia and Denmark, followed by a 1-0 loss to Tunisia.

-Led by AC Milan striker Olivier Giroud - who tied Thierry Henry as top scorer for the national side at 51 international goals - Les Blues are currently top of Group D, set to play their third match against last in the table Tunisia.
+Led by AC Milan striker Olivier Giroud - who tied Thierry Henry as top scorer for the national side at 51 international goals - Les Blues are set to face Poland on Sunday.
 France have won the World Cup twice, in 1998 and 2018.

 Group performance: France 4-1 Australia